How to Start Your Psychology Private Practice: A Checklist

 It can be nerve-wracking to start your own psychology private practice, but with a little forethought and some planning, you’ll be ready to open your (physical or virtual) doors and start changing lives, one client at a time.

 Refer to the checklist in this piece to get started, and don’t forget to check out the many resources peppered throughout.
-There’s no such thing as being too prepared when it comes to establishing your own practice!
+There’s no such thing as being too prepared to establish your own practice!

-If your goal is to improve your clients’ mental health from your own private practice, our $1 Quenza trial will give you everything you need to get started.
+If your goal is to improve your clients’ mental health from your own private practice, our free Quenza trial will give you everything you need to get started.

 Don’t forget to try our software for 30 days of unlimited access to all the tools that will help you share unique, effective treatments and streamline your patient experience, so that you can make a difference with professional blended care.